toazd/php_outline/README.md

- Use the Bible to easily find definitions of words used in the Bible.Add commentMore actions
+ Use the Bible to easily find definitions of words used in the Bible.

  Ever wonder what God meant when He used a certain word?
 How can we know with certainty that a definition is the truth?
 Easy: we use God's word to define God's words.
 But,